sook-tusk/qualadmin/README.md

 Repository for "Quality Indicators for Administrative Data User Manual For R Package on GitHub - User Manual".

-The project is funded by the Grant: ‘Methodological Advancements on the Use of Administrative Data in Official Statistics’ ESRC (ES/V005456/1).
+The project was funded by the Grant: ‘Methodological Advancements on the Use of Administrative Data in Official Statistics’ ESRC (ES/V005456/1), United Kingdom.

 ## A Brief Introduction